One Teen’s Story of Becoming Addicted to Prescription Painkillers.

 The new study found that the incidence of hospitalizations for prescription opioid poisonings of 15–19-year-olds rose from 3.7 per 100,000 in 1997 to 10.2 per 100,000 in 2012—a staggering 176 percent increase.
 Heroin poisonings for the same age group were up by 161 percent, to 2.5 per 100,000.
 In fact, CDC data show that overdose deaths related to opioids surged in 2015 to 33,091, an uptick of more than 4,000 from 2014.
 For the first time, the number of heroin-related fatalities surpassed gun deaths.

-Dr. Kelly explains that there are two primary paths to opioid addiction.
+Dr. Kelly explains that there are two primary paths to opioid dependence and addiction.
 Seven out of 10 people who end up hooked got pills from a friend.
 “Because we’ve had widespread overprescribing of these very powerful medications, there has been an excess of availability to them in people’s medicine cabinets,” he says.
 Let’s say your sister’s MD gives her a prescription for a week’s worth of Vicodin after getting her wisdom teeth out, but she ends up taking only a few pills.
 The leftovers end up in the bathroom—or perhaps distributed to friends.

 Another common scenario is that you’re legitimately prescribed something like Percocet or OxyContin after an injury or surgical procedure, and innocently become addicted.